Leviathan121005/High-School-Programming-Portfolio/README.md

   <img alt="LISM preview" src="/Previews/LISMPreview.png">
 </picture>

-> ***A web application to make checklists***
+Description: A web application to make checklists.

-Languages: Python, SQL, HTML, CSS, & JavaScript
+Languages: Python, SQL, HTML, CSS, & JavaScript.

 How to run:
+-
+-

 How to use:

 ## 2. Gomoku Game
-A classic strategy game, also known as "Five in a Row" game.
+Description: A classic strategy game, also known as "Five in a Row" game.

 Language: Java